CYFC poster

 They uphold the historic Trinitarian creeds of the church universal and find the supreme authority for their lives in the Word of God in the Bible, discerned under the guidance of the Holy Spirit.
 They order their lives through councils of the church, where ministers and lay people together seek the mind of Christ.

-The United Reformed Church is organized into 13 local synods.
+In the UK United Reformed Church is organised into 13 local synods

 The church in Fareham is part of the Wessex Synod.